 1. Gather all of your car insurance renewal info

-- Record of tickets, traffic convictions, license suspensions, and accidents
+- Record of tickets, demerit points, traffic convictions, and license suspensions.

 2. Review your existing policy and deductibles

 Once you have all the information, it’s time to refresh your memory about your current policy.
 Are the deductibles enough?
 Should you add other types of coverage?
-Are there new drivers in the house you need added to the policy?
-All of that is relevant for your renewal.
+Are there secondary drivers in the house you need added to the policy?
+All of that is relevant for your renewal because each data point carries its own level of risk.

 Beyond the basic mandatory insurance, these are the most common add-ons to consider when reviewing your car insurance renewal: